-- 3.1 Files for new appointments at the senior level (Associate Librarian or Librarian) with or without Continuing Appointment should contain a range of information commensurate with that required for internal cases.
-At a minimum, they must contain: - a) a complete, current curriculum vitae - b) copies of letters soliciting outside evaluations (s section 2.4.5.1) - c) letters from outside authorities evaluating the candidate's professional work and standing in the field (see section 2.4.5.1) - d) a letter from the Director summarizing the case for appointment (see section 2.5.7) - e) a tally of the votes of all those members of the department University Libraries who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved).
+Comment [JCA27]: This limitation definitely applies to the Univ.
+Senate's Library Promotion and Tenure Committee.
+Does that suggest that it is that committee which is being referred to throughout this section (No. 2)?
+If so, is this outdated policy? b) copies of letters soliciting outside evaluations (s section 2.4.5.1) c) letters from outside authorities evaluating the candidate's professional work and standing in the field (see section 2.4.5.1)

+d) a letter from the Director summarizing the case for appointment (see section 2.5.7) e) a tally of the votes of all those members of the department-University Libraries who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved).

-4. EVALUATION BY THE COMMITTEE ON LIBRARY PERSONNEL POLICYAPPOINTMENT AND PROMOTION COMMITTEE
+4. EVALUATION BY THE COMMITTEE ON LIBRARY PERSONNEL POLICYAPPOINTMENT AND PROMOTION COMMITTEEUNIVERSITY SENATE'S LIBRARY PROMOTION AND TENURE COMMITTEE

-- 4.1 The Committee on Library Personnel Policy Appointment and Promotion Committee will review and evaluate the file.
+4.1 The Committee on Library Personnel PolicyAppointment and Promotion CommitteeUniversity Senate's Library Promotion and Tenure Committee will review and evaluate the file.
 Prior to reaching a decision the Committee may seek additional information.
 Substantively new information affecting the evaluation of the candidate will be shared with the department prior to forwarding a recommendation so that the Director will have an opportunity to respond.
-This communication will be in keeping with the principle of confidentiality respecting the sources of that information. - 4.2 If a prior recommendation is not likely to be upheld by the Committee, the reasons for such possible action will be summarized in writing and sent to the Director.
+This communication will be in keeping with the principle of confidentiality respecting the sources of that information.

+4.2 If a prior recommendation is not likely to be upheld by the Committee, the reasons for such possible action will be summarized in writing and sent to the Director.
 The Committee will then entertain a written response from the Director within one week of its informing the department or program of its likely decision not to uphold the prior recommendation.
 After this communication, the committee will formulate its formal recommendation, which will follow the procedures outlined at the beginning of this section.